golemfactory/golem-docs/src/pages/docs/creators/javascript/examples/transferring-data.md

 The `.uploadData(fileData, inputImage)` method is used to copy the user-provided data to the location defined by `inputImage`.
 The file is read from a disk by the `readFile()` function.

-The `.downloadData(outputImage)` method downloads the data whitch accessible in the `data` attribute of the respective result object.
+The `.downloadData(outputImage)` method downloads the data which accessible in the `data` attribute of the respective result object.
 The `setResponse()` function is used to update the `src` attribute of the dom element devised to display the output.

-Other fucntions are expained in the [Web QuickStart](/docs/creators/javascript/quickstarts/golem-in-a-browser) article.
+Other functions are expained in the [Web QuickStart](/docs/creators/javascript/quickstarts/golem-in-a-browser) article.

 ## Uploading JSON to and from the provider (in a browser)